jlank/streaming-jsonparsers-utf8-bug-demo/README.md

 the fix is to be cognizant of the potential breakage at the source of a stream, and for anyone handling it downstream.

 ## TODO
+This repo is part of a blog post I wrote up on the issue, if you want the full scoop, go read it: http://jlank.com/...not done

 I also (want to write) a module to do this automatically so it can be a drop in to a module if someone needed it...